renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## mergeConfidenceDatasources

+This feature is applicable only if you have an access token for Mend's Merge Confidence API.

 If set, Renovate will query the merge-confidence JSON API only for datasources that are part of this list.
 Otherwise, it queries all the supported datasources (check default value).